Short answer: Yes.

 As cliche as it sounds, it is very important that you do this.
 Like we discussed before, try to keep a schedule, make personal time for yourself, friends, family, and partner, and then use those off-stream days to work on other things to improve your Twitch channel.

 Trying to balance everything out from work, streaming, and having a social life will definitely take some time and practice.
-But as long you’re making an effort to balance all of this, it will be rewarding for you as a streamer and as a person.
-So don’t waste any more time!
+But as long you’re making an effort to do all this, it will be rewarding for you as a streamer and as a person.

-The more that you work hard, you’ll eventually be able to add more days and more streaming hours, and slowly you’ll figure what is a priority in your life.
+Over time when your channel grows, eventually you’ll be able to add more days and more streaming hours, and slowly you’ll figure what is a priority in your life.